AckerlyXu/heima/articles/app-service-web/web-sites-enable-diagnostic-log.md

 ## Overview
 Azure provides built-in diagnostics to assist with debugging an [App Service web app](/app-service-web/app-service-changes-existing-services).
 In this article you'll learn how to enable diagnostic logging and add instrumentation to your application, as well as how to access the information logged by Azure.

-This article uses the [Azure Portal Preview](https://portal.azure.cn), Azure PowerShell, and the Azure Command-Line Interface (Azure CLI) to work with diagnostic logs.
+This article uses the [Azure Portal](https://portal.azure.cn), Azure PowerShell, and the Azure Command-Line Interface (Azure CLI) to work with diagnostic logs.
 For information on working with diagnostic logs using Visual Studio, see [Troubleshooting Azure in Visual Studio](web-sites-dotnet-troubleshoot-visual-studio.md).

 [!INCLUDE [app-service-web-to-api-and-mobile](../../includes/app-service-web-to-api-and-mobile.md)]